Wood Burning : Long-haired Rabbit with Black fur pyrography tutorial

 It is important to keep things jagged and irregular.
 To put that another way, don’t create straight lines within the fur.

-STEP 7 – THIN LOCK OF FUR
+STEP 7 – THIN LOCKS OF FUR

-In this first example, I filled a small area with semi-long curving burn stroke.
+I filled a small area with semi-long curving burn stroke.
 There are gaps between the burn strokes.
 The gaps become thin locks of fur that look like highlights.

 In this composite photo you can see thin locks of fur forming.
 Those thin locks are created by leaving gaps between the burn strokes.

-I’m using the flat of the shader as I burn.
-This creates wide burn strokes.
+I vary the angle I’m hold the pen.
+The steeper the angle, the thinner the burn stroke.
+That’s because there is less metal in contact with the board.
 It is important to include an assortment of line widths in the fur.
 I think it helps add to the texture, visual interest, and realism of the fur.

 Once an area is blocked in, then I re-burn over it to darken and further define individual locks of fur.